iayushhtiwari-dot/Restaurant-Landing-Page/README.md

 # 🍽️ Restaurant Landing Page
 A sleek, responsive, and visually engaging landing page designed for a modern culinary experience.
 This project was built to practice front-end fundamentals while integrating smooth scroll animations and professional styling.

+## 🚀 Features
+Responsive Design: Fully optimized for desktops, tablets, and mobile devices.

+AOS Animations: Smooth "Animate On Scroll" effects to keep users engaged as they explore the menu.

+Interactive UI: Clean navigation and hover effects powered by JavaScript and CSS.

+Modern Typography: Integrated with Font Awesome for crisp, scalable icons.